dvhart/pdx86-tools/README.md

 personally find hilarious).

-Second, I have jenkins running on my local workstation (16 core, 64 GB RAM) which picks up on "review-dvhart" changes and runs builds for 32 and 64 bit for allmodconfig and allyesconfig.
+Second, I have jenkins running on my local workstation (16 core, 64 GB RAM) which picks up on "review-$PDX86ID" changes and runs builds for 32 and 64 bit for allmodconfig and allyesconfig.

 TODO: This really needs to do some intelligent PDX86 related config fuzz testing.